 Step 2: Make the Syrup

-In a medium pot, combine water and sugar.
-Mix until the sugar dissolves into the water.
+In a medium saucepan over medium heat, combine water and sugar.
+Mix until the sugar dissolves into the water and becomes a light syrup.

 Then add the honey.
 Whisk again and bring to a boil.
 Once boiling, reduce the pot to a simmer and allow it to cook for another 25 minutes.

 Once the 25 minutes is up, remove the pot from the heat and allow it to cool to room temperature.
 Add the lemon juice and mix to combine.
-Set aide.
+Set aside.

 Step 3: Assemble